najirod02/brake-actuator/README.md

 # Brake actuator

-This project aims to test both an incremental magnetic encoder and a stepper motor using the STM32 Nucleo F446RE board.
+This project aims to test both an incremental magnetic encoder and a linear actuator using the STM32 Nucleo F446RE board.

 In more detail, the components used are: